 Conclusion

 The respiratory system does far more than just bring in oxygen and remove carbon dioxide.
-It is a key player in keeping your body’s internal environment stable, no matter what challenges you face outside.
+It is a key player in maintaining your body’s internal environment, no matter what challenges you face outside.

-By regulating pH, oxygen, water, heat, and even helping with immunity, the lungs are one of your most powerful tools for staying balanced and healthy.
+By regulating pH, oxygen, water, and heat, and by supporting immunity, the lungs are among your most powerful tools for staying balanced and healthy.